Lamour Mill, Briastre

 The Lamour Watermill (French: Le Moulin Lamour) is a museum and arts centre located in Briastre, Hauts-de-France, France.
 The water-powered mill and its edifices were built in the year 1800.
-It was originally used for milling grain, but stopped operations in the 1930s before being converted into a museum by the Belleval family in the late 1990s.
+It was originally used for milling grain, but stopped its operations in the 1930s before being converted into a museum by the Belleval family in the late 1990s.